 ISO Clean Room Standards

-The two major clean room standards by the International Standards Organization are ISO 14644 and ISO 14698.
+The two major clean room standards by the International Standards Organization are ISO 14644 and ISO standard 14698.

 ISO 14698 outlines the processes for monitoring for microorganisms like bacteria, viruses and mold.
 ISO 14644 is a major standard for clean rooms and controlled environments.